 Tip: Keep your work, relaxation and your rejuvenation area next to the laundry room.
 Would it not be wonderful if you can jog or meditate while the laundry is being done!

-Garage Laundry Layout
+Step 3: Sketch out the Garage Laundry Room Layout

 This is a two step process that may require a few iterations.
 Start off by deciding on the area that you want to (or can) allocate to the enclosed laundry room in the garage.

-Then start placing the washer, dryer, sink, closets etc in this space, virtually.
+Then start placing the washer, dryer, sink, closets, etc. in this space, virtually.
 That is on paper, an excel sheet or an online floor planner.
 Use actual dimensions (with reasonable margin for errors!).

 TIP: Think of the new walls & the door, having lots of clear glass panels.
 Even a small enclosed laundry room in a garage will not be claustrophobic!

-Plumbing Garage for Washing Machine
+Step 4: Plumbing the Garage for Washing Machine

 Laundry naturally involves water, lots of it.
 Plumbing for an enclosed laundry room in a garage will involve